Multidimensional segment trees can do range updates in poly-logarithmic time: Preliminaries

 \subsection{The Segment Tree Data structure}

 A Segment Tree can perform range queries and updates in logarithmic time following a divide and conquer approach \cite{de1997computational}.
-It is defined on a segment, which is recursively divided into two small segments and merged together to compute aggregate functions on the segments.
-Although Segment Tree following this approach can only perform point updates, the concept of `Lazy Propagation' allows the data structure to perform range queries and updates in logarithmic time as well.
-Segment Trees can be extended to higher dimensions by successively cascading Segment Trees.
+It is defined on a segment, which is recursively divided into two smaller segments and merged together to compute aggregate functions on the segments.
+Although Segment Tree following this approach can only perform point updates, the concept of `Lazy Propagation' allows the data structure to perform range queries and updates in logarithmic time.
+A Segment Tree can be extended to higher dimensions by successively cascading it.
 In a 2D Segment Tree, each of the nodes of the Segment Tree contains another Segment Tree therein.
 Thus, two segments along the two dimensions are simultaneously considered.
 However, lazy propagation concept does not generalize to higher dimensions and hence 2D (or higher dimensional) Segment Trees cannot do better than $O(n^{d-1}\log n)$ time query and update operations, where $n$ is the maximum size of the array in any one dimension and $d$ is the number of dimensions \cite{mishra2013new}.
 The operations of Segment Tree are illustrated in Figure \ref{fig:1dseg}.
-A more comprehensive overview on Segment Trees can be found in Appendix \ref{sec:aover}.
+A more comprehensive overview of Segment Trees can be found in Appendix \ref{sec:aover}.